markdoc/docs/pages/docs/syntax.md

 ## Annotations

-Customize how individual nodes get rendered with annotations.
-Annotations are useful when passing properties to a rendered output, such as `id`, `class`, or attribute on an HTML or React element.
+Customize how individual nodes are rendered with annotations.
+Annotations are useful when passing properties to a rendered output, such as an `id` or `class`.
+You can also use annotations to apply [attributes](#attributes) to HTML and React elements.

 To add an `id` to a node: